 On June 18, 2020, the Parent Company signed a share purchase agreement with Argo Group Pte.
 Ltd., to acquire Argo Group Pte.
 Ltd.'s 99.995% ownership interest in VEC for a total consideration of P50.2 million pertaining to the transfer of the Parent Company's EIFVPL through a deed of assignment of shares.

 The following are the fair values of the identifiable assets and liabilities assumed:

 Assets:

-Cash ₽51,507

-Receivables 1,674,693
+Cash ₽51,507 Receivables 1,674,693

-Other current assets 1,537,086

-Property and equipment (Note 10) 78,575,418

 Assets: